jackson-asmith/jacksonsmith.github.io/index.md

 - Worked with vendor partners on cable runs and equipment installations

 ### Technician | County of Chester; West Chester, PA -- Apr 2015-Apr 2016
-- Provided desktop support for 900+ users across dozens of departments Certificates
+- Provided desktop support for 900+ users across dozens of departments

 ## Certificates
 - Google IT Support Professional Certificate